-There’s been a lot of big lottery jackpots lately.
+There’s been a lot of big lottery jackpots in recent years.
 Powerball and Mega Millions, two of the major multi-state games, are seeing prizes climb into the hundreds of millions of dollars on a routine basis.

 So why do people keep playing?

-There are two main reasons, according to a pair of psychologists writing in Psychology Today.1
+There are two main reasons, according to oft-cited research from a pair of psychologists in Psychology Today.1

 The second reason for playing the lottery?
 People are hoping for a magic cure to their economic ills.